Glossary of AI film terms

 What is shot inheritance?

-What is localized versioning?
+What is localised versioning?

 What is a locked cast?